-In a study of Japan, Matsumoto et al[50] established mouse subcutaneous tumor models by injecting human ESCC cell line (TE2-CD63-GFP) and detected tumor-derived exosomes from the plasma in the mouse model.
-Meantime, they recruited 66 ESCC patients and 20 non-malignant patients to measure exosomes separated from 100 µL of the individuals plasma and analyzed the relationship between the prognosis of ESCC cases and the plasma exosome amount.
-Results showed that exosome quantities in cancer cases’ plasma was more than that in non-malignant cases’.
-The 3-year overall survival rate of patients with more exosomes was 79.2%, but it was 47.2% in patients with less exosomes in plasma.
-Unfortunately, the molecular mechanism and the major donor cell need more researches to explore.
+Matsumoto et al[49] established mouse subcutaneous tumor models by injecting human ESCC cell line (TE2-CD63-GFP) and detected tumor-derived exosomes from the plasma in the mouse model.
+They also recruited 66 ESCC patients and 20 non-malignant patients to measure exosomes separated from 100 µL of each individual’s plasma and analyzed the relationship between the prognosis of ESCC cases and the plasma exosome amount.
+Results showed that ESCC patients had more exosomes than in non-malignant patients.
+The 3-year overall survival rate of patients with higher levels of exosomes was 79.2%.
+However, the 3-year overall survival rate of patients with lower levels of exosomes was 47.2%.
+The molecular mechanism and the major donor cell require further research.

-Exosomes’ microRNAs
+Exosome microRNA

-MicroRNAs, a large family of small, noncoding RNAs, are enriched in exosomes and could regulate the expression of their target genes.
-Noteworthy, miRNAs have relatively stability, which can in partly represent the level of miRNAs in its donor cell.
-Numerous studies have indicated that aberrant expression level of exosomal miRNAs is closely related to the onset of multiple diseases, including cancer.
-Particularly, miR-21, miR-25, miR-93, miR-192, and miR-210, which are acknowledged generally studied oncogenic miRNAs, have also been studied as biomarkers for some kinds of human cancers[51,52].
+MiRNAs, a large family of small, noncoding RNAs, are enriched in exosomes and could regulate the expression of their target genes.
+MiRNAs are relatively stable, which can in part represent the level of miRNAs in its donor cell.
+Numerous studies have indicated that aberrant expression levels of exosomal miRNAs are closely related to the onset of multiple diseases, including cancer.
+MiR-21, miR-25, miR-93, miR-192, and miR-210 are widely studied oncogenic miRNAs, and have been studied as biomarkers for some kinds of human cancers[50,51].

-MicroRNA-93-5p: MicroRNA-93-5p could be transferred between EC9706 cells by exosomes and promotes the proliferation of recipient EC9706 Cells.
-Liu et al[15] also found that the expression of miR-93-5p was statistically different (P = 0.035) between esophageal cancer patients and healthy participants, the former being 1.39 times higher than the latter.
-The up-regulation of plasma miR-93-5p in ESCC patients increased the risk of esophageal cancer.
-The cancer genome Atlas (TCGA) Data Analysis also showed that miR-93-5p expression differs in tissues and is associated with patient survival.
-Therefore, miR-93-5p may be a plasma biomarker for the diagnosis and prognosis of esophageal cancer.
+MiR-93-5p: MicroRNA-93-5p can be transferred between EC9706 cells by exosomes and promote the proliferation of recipient EC9706 cells.
+Liu et al[18] also found that the expression of miR-93-5p was statistically different (P = 0.035) between EC patients and healthy participants (the former being 1.39 times higher than the latter).
+The upregulation of plasma miR-93-5p in ESCC patients increased the risk of EC.
+The Cancer Genome Atlas data analysis also showed that miR-93-5p expression differs in tissues and is associated with patient survival.
+Therefore, miR-93-5p may be a plasma biomarker for the diagnosis and prognosis of EC.

-MicroRNA-1246: MicroRNA-1246 (miR-1246) is another cancer associated microRNA dysregulated in many malignant tumors[53,54].
-Takeshita et al[55] used ESCC cell lines (including TE1, TE2, TE4, TE6, and TE11) to evaluate the diagnostic and prognostic values of the exo-miR-1246 and estimated the miR-1246 level in peripheral blood of ESCC patients.
-In the serum samples of ESCC patients, the sensitivity and specificity of miR-1246 were 57.4% and 67.4% respectively and the area under curve (AUC) of receiver operating characteristic curve (ROC) was 0.665 when setting the optimal cut-off value to 1.15 for SCC-Ag.
+MiR-1246: MiR-1246 is another cancer associated miRNA dysregulated in many malignant tumors[52,53].
+Takeshita et al[54] used ESCC cell lines (including TE1, TE2, TE4, TE6 and TE11) to evaluate the diagnostic and prognostic values of the exo-miR-1246 and estimated the miR-1246 level in peripheral blood of ESCC patients.
+In the serum samples of ESCC patients, the sensitivity and specificity of miR-1246 were 57.4% and 67.4%, respectively.
+The area under the curve of receiver operating characteristic curve was 0.665 when setting the optimal cut-off value to 1.15 for squamous cell carcinoma (SCC)-Ag.
 Furthermore, the miR-1246 expression level of the lymph nodes in adjacent stations was apparently higher than that of the distant lymph nodes.